tsznuk/agraph-stretch/README.md

 `/etc/docker.entrypoint.d/` directory, in alphabetical order.
 It is possible to change the commands by:

-   - Mounting more config files at runtime.
+   - Mounting more script files at runtime.
 It is also possible to overwrite an existing file in this way.
    - Creating a derived image.
 In this case all files from the `docker.entrypoint.d` directory will be copied to the right place